AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 You can set an arbitrary IP address, which you would like others to perceive as yours, by simply entering it into the corresponding field.
 To use the default IP address, leave the field blank.

 **Protect from DPI**

 The Deep Packet Inspection is a system of deep analysis and filtering of traffic by packet content, as well as the accumulation of statistical data.
 Using this technology, ISPs have the ability to control the passing traffic and limit access to content for their clients.

 AdGuard can modify outgoing packet data so that the client does not fall under the DPI blocking criteria.
 This means that by enabling this option, users can get access to the content they want.
 Not all DPI systems can be bypassed at this time, but we are constantly working to improve this.

->"Protect from DPI" feature is already implemented in AdGuard for Windows, AdGuard for Mac, and AdGuard for Android apps.
-AdGuard Browser extension does not provide it yet.
+> "Protect from DPI" feature is already implemented only in AdGuard for Windows, AdGuard for Mac, and AdGuard for Android apps.